5 Reasons You Want Fiber Internet Service Right Now2 comments

 - Video conferencing

 - Doing these all at the same time

-3. Supports More Users at Once
+3. Supports many users at once

 If your home network is shared by several people in your home who all have at least 2 devices, then you will see a definite difference in using fiber internet.
 That fast connection allows multiple users to stream videos or play competitive games or upload videos and huge documents all at the same time.

 Remember, any of your network of smart home devices that stay active to monitor security or regulate temperature or play your tunes, also add up.
-With a fiber connection, they’ll also run reliably.

 Fiber gives you service you can count on in a few different ways.